 Because all of the ASDK components are deployed to a single host computer, there are limited physical resources available.
 With ASDK deployments, both the Azure Stack Hub infrastructure VMs and tenant VMs coexist on the same server computer.
 This configuration isn't intended for scale or performance evaluation.

 The ASDK is designed to provide an Azure-consistent hybrid cloud experience for:

-- Administrators (Azure Stack Hub Operators): The ASDK is a great resource to evaluate and learn about the available Azure Stack Hub services.
+- Administrators (Azure Stack Hub operators): The ASDK is a resource to help evaluate and learn about the available Azure Stack Hub services.

 Watch this short video to learn more about the ASDK:

 Single-node ASDK deployments differ from multi-node Azure Stack Hub deployments in a few important ways:

 |Scale||All components are installed on a single-node server computer.||Can range in size from 4-16 nodes.|